Kelly Windsor: 1993–2000

-Kelly arrives in the village in August 1993 with her father Vic, mother Viv, stepbrother Scott and half-sister, Donna.
+Kelly moves in the village with her father Vic, mother Viv, stepbrother Scott and half-sister, Donna.

 Kelly's first boyfriend is local teenager, Roy Glover (Nicky Evans).
-They date briefly but being teenagers, soon split up.
+They date briefly but soon split up.
 Kelly's next relationship is with her teacher, Tom Bainbridge (Jeremy Turner-Welch).
 When their affair is exposed, Kelly denies it but no one believes them and Tom loses his job.
 The couple decide to run away together but Kelly returns a few months later, telling Viv that she left Tom after finding him in bed with another pupil.

 Having been betrayed, she stops trusting men and behaves promiscuously.
 She toys with Roy's affections, has a one-night stand with Biff Fowler (Stuart Wade) and a brief fling with Will Cairns (Paul Fox).
 Discovering she is pregnant by Biff, Kelly tells Chris Tate (Peter Amory) that he is the father, hoping he would pay for an abortion.
 Due to the side-effects of his disability, he is scared about the possibility of not being able to have children and asks Kelly to keep the baby.
 Kelly secretly plans an abortion but miscarries after a fight with Kim Tate (Claire King) leads her to fall down a flight of stairs.
 She threatens to press charges but eventually accepts £1,000 from Steve Marchant (Paul Opacic) as compensation.

-In 1998, Kelly realises that she has romantic feelings for her stepbrother, Scott Windsor (Ben Freeman).
+Kelly realises that she has romantic feelings for her stepbrother Scott.
 After sleeping together, Kelly returns to Roy and they get engaged.
 Whilst planning their wedding, Kelly continues to see Scott but refuses to leave Roy so Scott exposes their affair but Kelly denies it.
 After they get married, Kelly and Roy have financial problems and become cleaners.
 When Kelly "borrows" jewellery from a client, Miss Curtis, and stages a dinner party at her house, the police are called.
 Wanting to protect Kelly, Roy accepts responsibility and is imprisoned.
 Whilst he is away, Kelly sleeps with Scott again after meeting him at a hotel and they admit their love for each other, sending Kelly into a deep depression.
 After writing letters to her family and admitting to the affair on tape, Kelly attempts suicide.
 She is saved but loses the baby she was carrying, unsure if the father was Scott or Roy.
 Scott burns the letters but Kelly confesses to Roy and decides to start a new life in London, bankrolled by Chris Tate.
 Although she and Roy have a brief reconciliation, they are unable to make their marriage work and he leaves for Ibiza without her.
 Feeling rejected again, Kelly tries seducing Viv's new fiancé, Bob Hope (Tony Audenshaw), but he tells Viv and this leads to a vicious fight between Viv and Kelly, also revealing Scott and Kelly's affair.
-With no friends or family willing to talk to her, Kelly leaves for London, with only her younger sister, Donna (now played by Verity Rushworth), sad to see her go.
+With no friends or family willing to talk to her, Kelly leaves for London, with Donna and Scott seeing her off.